YunoHost-Apps/funkwhale_ynh/README.md

 *[Lire ce readme en français.](./README_fr.md)*

 > *This package allows you to install Funkwhale quickly and simply on a YunoHost server.
-If you don't have YunoHost, please see [here](https://yunohost.org/#/install) to know how to install and enjoy it.*
+If you don't have YunoHost, please consult [the guide](https://yunohost.org/#/install) to learn how to install it.*

 ## Overview
 A modern, convivial and free music server on YunoHost